1 888 370 6765

 Takayama/Shirakawa-Go/Kanazawa

 We leave Takayama this morning for the UNESCO World Heritage site of Shirakawa-Go Gassho-zukuri Village.
-Comprising buildings relocated from authentic villages nearby that were razed for a dam, the village is also a vibrant community whose residents work together to preserve the unique traditional architecture here known as Gassho style.
+Comprising buildings relocated from authentic villages nearby that were razed for a dam, the village is also a vibrant community whose residents work together to preserve the Gassho style architecture here.
+This unique traditional building style features simple lines supporting a steeply pitched thatched roof; 'Gassho' translates approximately to 'praying hands', and the angle of the roof's eaves are said to represent two hands coming together in Buddhist prayer.
 Then we visit Gokayama Village to see how traditional Japanese washi paper is made.
 Late this afternoon we reach the castle town of Kanazawa, an alluring coastal city that survived the ravages of World War II.
 We dine tonight at a local Japanese restaurant.

 We leave Takayama this morning for the UNESCO World Heritage site of Shirakawa-Go Gassho-zukuri Village.
-Comprising buildings relocated from authentic villages nearby that were razed for a dam, the village is also a vibrant community whose residents work together to preserve the unique traditional architecture here known as Gassho style.
+Comprising buildings relocated from authentic villages nearby that were razed for a dam, the village is also a vibrant community whose residents work together to preserve the Gassho style architecture here.
+This unique traditional building style features simple lines supporting a steeply pitched thatched roof; 'Gassho' translates approximately to 'praying hands', and the angle of the roof's eaves are said to represent two hands coming together in Buddhist prayer.
 Then we visit Gokayama Village to see how traditional Japanese washi paper is made.
 Late this afternoon we reach the castle town of Kanazawa, an alluring coastal city that survived the ravages of World War II.
 We dine tonight at a local Japanese restaurant.

 9